Biodiversity of the Central Coast

 Research at the Hakai Institute

 The Hakai Institute conducts a variety of interdisciplinary research programs based out of its Calvert Island field station.
-Most of these programs have a biodiversity element.
+Most of these programs have a biodiversity element to them; the 100 Islands Project and the Changing Seascapes Program are particularly focused on biodiversity.

 Coastwatch Heiltsuk Monitoring